Sid672/Rangoli/README.md

 ![](https://github.com/Sid672/Rangoli/blob/main/c2.png?raw=true)

 # Combination
-- We should write both codes together.
+- For combination we need to write both codes together.

 ### Your code looks like this:
 ```python